1962 Major League Baseball season: Venues

 Comiskey Park, home of the Chicago White Sox, renamed to White Sox Park.

+Media

-Television coverage
+Television

 CBS and NBC continued to air weekend Game of the Week broadcasts.
 CBS dropped its Sunday broadcasts once the NFL season started in mid-September, dropping the option clause for affiliates to carry baseball or football in place since 1957.

 The All-Star Game, the National League tie-breaker series, and the World Series aired on NBC.